kind2-mc/kind2/doc/usr/source/2_input/4_refinement_types.rst

 Above, the predicate in ``x``'s type references ``y``, which is allowed even though ``y`` comes after ``x`` in the list of node outputs.
-This is analogous to the fact that ordering of node equations and contract elements does not matter.

 Semantics
 ---------